Danville, Virginia: 21st century

 The city and region continue to work to develop new bases for the economy.
-The losses have made it difficult to preserve the city's many architecturally and historically significant properties dating from its more prosperous years.
-In 2007 Preservation Virginia President William B. Kerkam, III, and its Executive Director Elizabeth S. Kostelny announced at a press conference held in Danville at Main Street Methodist Church that the entire city of Danville had been named as one of the Most Endangered Historic Sites in Virginia.
-It is working to preserve and redevelop the River District as a center for the community and to stimulate heritage tourism.
-In 2020, the city approved a referendum to open a Casino at the site of the old mill, which is slated to open in 2024.
+At the beginning of the century, in the 2000s, the economic losses made it challenging to preserve the city's many architecturally and historically significant properties dating from its more prosperous years.

+In 2007, Preservation Virginia President William B. Kerkam, III, and its Executive Director Elizabeth S. Kostelny announced at a press conference held in Danville at Main Street Methodist Church that the entire city of Danville had been named as one of the Most Endangered Historic Sites in Virginia.
+This designation highlighted the importance of preserving Danville's architectural and historical heritage and drew attention to the challenges of maintaining these properties amid economic struggles.

+Danville has been actively working to redevelop its River District as a hub for community life and economic activity.
+This effort includes revitalizing historic buildings, fostering local businesses, and promoting heritage tourism to attract visitors and stimulate economic growth.

+In 2020, the city approved a referendum to open a casino at the site of the old mill, which is slated to open in 2024.
+It is expected to generate significant revenue and create jobs for the community.

 Geography

 Danville is located along the southern border of Virginia, 70 mi south of Lynchburg and 45 mi northeast of Greensboro, North Carolina, via U.S. Route 29.
 U.S. Route 58 leads east 78 mi to South Hill and west 30 mi to Martinsville.

 According to the U.S. Census Bureau, the city has a total area of 43.9 sqmi, of which 43.1 sqmi is land and 1.0 sqmi (2.3%) is water.